Van der Pol Oscillator Tuning via Backpropagation through Harmonic Balance¤

 # All four elements are in parallel between top_node and GND.

-# GND is the special reserved name — any port touching "GND" is assigned node 0.
+# GND is declared as the reserved ground instance and assigned node 0.

 vdp_net = {